danidee10/danidee10.github.io/_posts/django/2018-01-10-realtime-django-4.markdown

 It's pretty bulky (Over 200 lines of code) thanks to HTML/CSS and the dummy chat.
 Sadly this tutorial won't cover much about them so the only thing of interest to us is the JavaScript in this component. ***But pay attention to the markup of the dummy chat because it would be useful to us to distinguish a user's messages other messages***

-We created a property called `sessionStarted` we use this property of the instance to determine if a chat session has started. if it has then we'll render the Chat box.
+We created a property called `sessionStarted` this property allow us determine if a chat session is active or not. if a chat session is active, we'll render the chat box else we'll show the "Start a session" view.

 In the `created` hook we retrieve the username from the `sessionStorage`.

-Why didn't we make it part of our components `data` xxxxx?.
-We didn't because the username is not reactive, We don't need our UI to react/respond to changes in the value.
-The username is never going to change once the user is logged in.
+You may ask yourself why we did not make it part of the components `data`.
+We didn't because the username property is not reactive, In the sens that we don't need the UI to react/respond to changes in it's value.

+As far as we are concerned, the username is never going to change once the user is logged in (It'll be weird if it did).

-You should only store properties that are reactive in the `data` xxxx.
-Vue won't watch any attribute that's added on the fly.
+You should only store properties that are reactive in a Component's `data`.
+Vue won't watch any attribute that's added outside the `data` function.

 Go on and click on the "Start chatting" button it should change the URL and present a blank page.
-Why?
 A blank page is shown because no routes match the url `/chats/chat_url`.
-Thankfully react router allows us dynamically match and capture parameters from a URL.
+Thankfully Vue router allows us dynamically match and capture parameters from a URL.

 Go back to the router's `index.js` file and change the `Chat` route to: